-If you are Type 2, the Breville Dual Boiler / DynamicDuo will patiently allow you to experiment with shot volumes, shot temperatures, grind settings and pressures – without biting your head off if you make a mistake.
+If you are Type 2, the machine will patiently allow you to experiment with shot volumes, shot temperatures, grind settings and pressures – without biting your head off if you make a mistake.

-You may start as Type 1, then at some point develop more passion for coffee-making and become a Type 2.
-The machine will grow with you.
+You may start your home coffee journey as Type 1, then at some point develop more passion for coffee-making and become a Type 2.
+The Dual Boiler coffee machine will grow with you.

-Finally, you may be Type 1, but your partner may be Type 2.
-Very common scenario.
+You may be Type 1, but your partner may be Type 2.

-No problem.
-The Breville Dual Boiler’s dual personality works not unlike that of a Porsche 911, which can switch from a friendly, stylish Sunday town cruiser into a purebred racetrack weapon at the push of a button.
+The Breville’s personality works not unlike that of a Porsche 911, which can switch from a friendly, stylish Sunday town cruiser into a purebred racetrack weapon at the push of a button.

 The machine’s auto-on / auto-off feature allows you to pre-heat your coffee machine on a timer, so it is ready to rock by the time you’ve finished brushing your teeth in the morning.

-The water filler is – cleverly – located at the front of the machine, which means you don’t have to wrestle it every time you fill it up.
+- The water filler is cleverly located at the front of the machine, so you don’t have to wrestle it every time you fill it up.

 If you remember anything from my review, remember this.